 Legal Framework

-Specific clauses in the GST law control the passing of ITC upon the death of a sole owner.
-Primarily, Section 18(3) of the Central Goods and Services Tax (CGST) Act explains the conditions under which ITC can be passed to the legal relatives or successors of the dead.
+Specific clauses in the GST law control the passing of ITC upon the Death of a sole owner.
+Primarily, Section 18(3) of the Central Goods and Services Tax (CGST) Act explains the conditions under which ITC can be passed to the legal relatives or successors of the deceased.
 Additionally, Rule 41 of the CGST Rules gives the legal rules for this move.

 It is important to remember that the duty to transfer ITC lies with the receiver or replacement.
 Legal heirs must be aware of their responsibilities to ensure compliance with GST laws.